PeterMatthias/Embedded-Extended-Oberon/README.md

-# The Extended Oberon operating system and the programming language Oberon-2 (2020 Edition)
+# The Embedded Extended Oberon operating
 The Extended Oberon System is a revision of the *Project Oberon 2013* operating system and its compiler.

-Note: In this repository, the term "Project Oberon 2013" refers to a re-implementation of the original "Project Oberon" on an FPGA development board around 2013, as published at www.projectoberon.com.

-Features

-* Programming language Oberon-2 (2020 Edition) defined as a superset of the Oberon-07 language
-* Safe module unloading and module finalization
-* System building and maintenance tools
-* Smooth line scrolling with variable line spaces
-* Multiple logical displays
-* Improved decoder tools
-* Improved import/export, e.g. import any number of modules and in any order
-* Simple batch execution facility

-**Last release:** 1.10.2024 / Extended-Oberon-1.16
+The Embedded Extended Oberon System is a port of the Extended Oberon System to Linux on ARMv7, MIPS32 and RISC-V32

-**Last update:** 1.10.2024
+**Last update:** 2024-11-24

-The file [**S3RISCinstall.tar.gz**](Documentation/S3RISCinstall.tar.gz) always reflects the *latest* version of Extended Oberon.

 The file [**EOS_news.txt**](EOS_news.txt) describes the changes made to Extended Oberon.